techeazy-consulting/techeazy-devops/README.md

 Via GitHub:

- - Go to Actions > Deploy to EC2 via Terraform
+ - Go to Actions > Deploy to EC2

  - Click Run workflow

  - Select environment: dev / qa / prod

- - Or push a tag like: deploy-dev, deploy-prod
+ - Or push a tag like: deploy-dev, deploy-prod, deploy-qa

 **2️⃣ GitHub Actions Flow (deploy.yml)**

  - Sets environment stage based on input or tag

- - Initializes Terraform
+ - Initializes and validates Terraform

- - Applies configuration using stage.json and user_data script
+ - Applies configuration using stage.json

  - Waits for EC2 to be ready